wjxtank2010/Georgetown_2016_Fall_QPR/README.rst

 ==========

 After document retrival, we would do validation to check if a document is atcually what we are search for.
 It takes ``candidate documents`` in last step as ``input`` and generate ``validation score`` for each document.
 The validation step is done in ``validate`` function in ``main.py``.

 There are two modes for validation which are ``restricted mode`` and  ``unrestricted mode``.

 In the ``restricted mode``, all the given conditions (which stored in ``required_match_field`` in ``parsed query``) in the query have to be satified in order for a document to be validated.
 While in ``loosed mode``, the more conditions satisfied, the better the document is.

-And we will evaluate the validation quality by a score which called ``validation score``.
+And the system evaluates the validation quality by a score which called ``validation score``.
 In restricted mode, the ``validation score``is either 1(all given conditions satisfied) or 0(any condition not satisfied).
 In unrestricted mode, the ``validation score`` depends on how much conditions satified.
 For example, if there are 5 given conditions and 3 of them meets in a document, then the ``validation score`` for that docuemnt is 3/5 = 0.6.

 Initially, we answer the query in restricted mode.
 If there is no answers in stricted mode, then the system automatically try the unrestricted mode.

 Answer Extraction
 =================